 Loads of fluffy pancakes with fresh blueberries all cooked up to a golden brown and doused with maple syrup makes me a very happy gal.
 What is one of your favorite things for breakfast?
 For me, it is when Ken makes his Blueberry Buttermilk Pancakes recipe.

 We have had this pancake recipe in our possession for years and years and it is the one he always uses when he is treating us to these amazing pancakes.
-Also, try our Easy Breakfast Quesadillas, or Maple Pecan Sheet Pan Pancakes for another great breakfast idea.
+Also, try our Healthy Breakfast Cookies, Easy Breakfast Quesadillas, or Maple Pecan Sheet Pan Pancakes for another great breakfast idea.
 Or if you want more blueberry recipes then try our amazing Blueberry Crumble Pie.

 Helpful Items for This Recipe